 There are two methods you can use to make sure your display always stays on.
 You can either do so either by changing your Windows 10 settings or by using a third-party tool.

 First, let’s look at how you can keep your display turned on by changing your Windows 10 settings.

 To open your screen saver settings, type “Change screen saver” into the Cortana search box in your Windows 10 taskbar.
 Select Change screen saver to open the window shown below.
 From here you can change all your screen saver settings.

-Using Third-Party Tools to Keep Your Display On
+Using Third-Party Tools

 One of those programs is Caffeine, which you can install from here.
-Click caffeine.zip there to save its zipped folder.
+Click caffeine.zip to download the compressed program.
 Open the folder in File Explorer, press the Extract all button and then select a path to extract it to.
 You can run the software from the extracted folder.

 When it’s running, you’ll find the Caffeine icon in the system tray as shown below.
 You can right-click that icon and select Active to switch it on.
 You can always switch it off by clicking that option again.

 Try it out by selecting a screen saver to come on after a certain period.
 Then switch on the Caffeine Active option.
 The screen saver won’t come on at all.

 By default, most, if not all, PCs turn off your display after a certain amount of time.
 This can help your computer save power and deter others from using your computer while you’re away, but it can be pretty annoying to have to constantly wake up your machine.